 The Traffic Volume Payment will be directly linked to the number of vehicles passing measuring points on the Highway (in both directions) in each year.
+The Traffic Volume Payment will be made on a per Passenger Vehicle Equivalent basis, with heavy vehicles given more weighting than other vehicles.
 The Concessionaire will be required to count all vehicles.

 Traffic Volume Payments will be made on a banded basis.
 The Concession Agreement will define up to five traffic bands specifying the upper and lower limits of vehicle usage in each band.
-The Concessionaire is required to provide the relevant payment per vehicle for each band in its Proposal.
+The Concessionaire is required to provide the relevant payment per Passenger Vehicle Equivalent for each band in its Proposal, except for the upper most band, which will receive no payment per Passenger Vehicle Equivalent.